epicodus-classroom/dei-curriculum/dei-talks/1_why_dei_is_important.md

 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
 On most Mondays, you will be expected to read a short lesson about that week's DEI topic.
 Then, on Tuesday, your instructor will lead a standup on that topic.

-## Why is Diversity, Equity, and Inclusion Important?
+## Why are Diversity, Equity, and Inclusion Important?

 We covered the basic definition of DEI in our [Introduction to DEI](link-needed) lesson.
 But why is DEI important?